Holography: Security

 Holograms are commonly used for security, as they are replicated from a master hologram that requires expensive, specialized and technologically advanced equipment, and are thus difficult to forge.
-They are used widely in many currencies, such as the Brazilian 20, 50, and 100-reais notes; British 5, 10, and 20-pound notes; South Korean 5000, 10,000, and 50,000-won notes; Japanese 5000 and 10,000 yen notes, Indian 50, 100, 500, and 2000 rupee notes; and all the currently-circulating banknotes of the Canadian dollar, Croatian kuna, Danish krone, and Euro.
+They are used widely in many currencies, such as the Brazilian 20, 50, and 100-reais notes; British 5, 10, 20 and 50-pound notes; South Korean 5000, 10,000, and 50,000-won notes; Japanese 5000 and 10,000 yen notes, Indian 50, 100, 500 rupee notes; and all the currently-circulating banknotes of the Canadian dollar, Croatian kuna, Danish krone, and Euro.
 They can also be found in credit and bank cards as well as passports, ID cards, books, food packaging, DVDs, and sports equipment.
 Such holograms come in a variety of forms, from adhesive strips that are laminated on packaging for fast-moving consumer goods to holographic tags on electronic products.
 They often contain textual or pictorial elements to protect identities and separate genuine articles from counterfeits.

 Holographic scanners are in use in post offices, larger shipping firms, and automated conveyor systems to determine the three-dimensional size of a package.
 They are often used in tandem with checkweighers to allow automated pre-packing of given volumes, such as a truck or pallet for bulk shipment of goods.

 Holograms produced in elastomers can be used as stress-strain reporters due to its elasticity and compressibility, the pressure and force applied are correlated to the reflected wavelength, therefore its color.
 Holography technique can also be effectively used for radiation dosimetry.

-High security registration plates
+High-security registration plates

 High-security holograms can be used on license plates for vehicles such as cars and motorcycles.
 As of April 2019, holographic license plates are required on vehicles in parts of India to aid in identification and security, especially in cases of car theft.
-Such number plates hold electronic data of vehicles, and have a unique ID number and a sticker to indicate authenticity.
+Such number plates hold electronic data of vehicles, and they have a unique ID number and a sticker to indicate authenticity.